SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/regexp_substr.rst

 REGEXP_SUBSTR
 **************************

-Returns the occurence of a regex match.
+Returns the occurrence of a regex match.

 See also: :ref:`regexp_instr`, :ref:`regexp_count`.